 In Honduras, where lack of adequate funding has led to inadequacies within the healthcare system, COVID-19 is a massive threat.
-For those living in poverty, the risk to them is even higher as those who rely on earning money daily to provide for their families means they often can’t protect themselves by staying home.
+For those Hondurans living in poverty, who rely on earning money daily to provide for their families, they often can’t stay home to protect themselves.

-For those living in poverty, the risk to them is even higher as those who rely on earning money daily to provide for their families means they often can’t protect themselves by staying home.
+For those Hondurans living in poverty, who rely on earning money daily to provide for their families, they often can’t stay home to protect themselves.

 Nestled in northern Central America, Honduras was once home to several Mesoamerican peoples – most notably the Maya.
 This ecologically diverse land – with its rainforests, cloud forests, savannas, mountain ranges, and barrier reef system off the northern coast – teems with life.
-Its wealth of natural resources is equally impressive, including a variety of minable minerals and agricultural exports (such as coffee, tropical fruit, sugar cane, and lumber).
+Its wealth of natural resources is equally impressive, including a variety of minable minerals and agricultural exports such as coffee, tropical fruit, sugar cane, and lumber.
 Moreover, its growing textiles industry serves an international market.
 The nation’s wealth of natural beauty and resources, however, belies the dire poverty in which its people live.
 In fact, Honduras holds the unfortunate distinction of being one of the poorest nations in Latin America.
-This is due in part to its longstanding political instability, social strife (including the world’s highest murder rate), and economic issues (fluctuating export prices, rising inflation, and unemployment).
-Other contributing factors include frequent natural disasters (hurricanes, mild earthquakes, and flooding), widespread poverty, disease, and inadequate education, which results in a high rate of illiteracy.
+This is due in part to its longstanding political instability, social strife, and economic issues, including fluctuating export prices, rising inflation, and unemployment.
+Other contributing factors include frequent natural disasters, widespread poverty, disease, and inadequate education, which results in a high rate of illiteracy.

 Our affiliated projects